mightyjens/mightyjens.github.io/content/posts/2024/paperless-nltk-fix.md

     Text: "Suggest Changes"
     appendFilePath: true
 ---
-This is just a small fix for you guys facing the following error while consuming new documents in paperless:
+This is just a small fix for you guys facing the following error while consuming new documents in paperless.
+Due to a vulnerability, the NLTK tokenizer had to be bumped to a recent version.
+But there seems to be a problem with bare metal installations.

 ```shell
 Doc.pdf: The following error occurred while storing document Doc.pdf after parsing: